SivaramNalliboyana/Randomizer/README.md

 # randomizer

-A new Flutter package which helps in picking random color, random element and many more
+A new Flutter package which helps in picking random color, random element from list, random numbers and many more

 ## Usage